General Academic Information

-Students who are employed more than fifteen (15) hours a week should reduce their class load accordingly.
+Students employed more than fifteen (15) hours a week should reduce their class load accordingly.
 Beginning students who have full-time employment are urged to limit class loads to nine (9) to twelve (12) credit hours until they have demonstrated the ability to carry a heavier schedule.

 Criteria for Official Enrollment

 To be officially enrolled, students must have registered, paid their tuition and fees, and attended classes on or before the semester’s ten percent (10%) point.
 There must be evidence of active participation in courses by the ten percent (10%) point for online courses, or students may be withdrawn from classes.

 Students who wish to audit courses must register through regular registration procedures.
 Audit students do not receive credit but are encouraged to attend classes regularly, participate in class discussions, and take all examinations.